Image of bamboo products

 How is bamboo toilet paper made?

 To make toilet paper, bamboo stalks are broken down into fibers.
 The fibers are added to a treatment that turns them into a pulp, which is then soaked, pressed, and turned into rolls of toilet paper.
-Voila!
+Voilà!

-Is bamboo toilet paper septic safe?
+Is bamboo toilet paper safe for your septic tank?

 Grove Tip